imlobster/fzls/README.txt

 	[ !
 PROTOTYPE STAGE ! ]

-fzls ('fuzzy list') is the successor to Unix ls, which explicitly highlights only the distinct prefixes of file names.
+fzls ('fuzzy list') is the successor to Unix ls, which explicitly highlights the distinct prefixes of file names.

 compile it yourself:
 	you must have CMake installed.